False membership rate control in mixture models: Experiments

-For illustration, Figure \ref{fig:app} (panel (a)) displays the first two variables of the dataset, the mean radius and the mean texture of the images.
+To start with, we restrict the analysis to the first two variables of the dataset, the mean radius and the mean texture of the images.
+For illustration, Figure \ref{FMR:fig:app} (panel (a)) displays the data.
 Different colors indicate the ground truth labels (this information is not used in the clustering).
 One can see that the Student approximation is fairly good for each of the groups, and there is some overlap between them.
-Figure \ref{fig:app} (panel (b)) displays the MAP clustering result for the t-mixture model without any selection.
-The FCR is computed with respect to the ground truth labels and amounts to 14 \%.
-Finally, Figure \ref{fig:app} (panel (c)) provides the result of our parametric bootstrap procedure with nominal level $\alpha = 5\%$.
-The procedure does not classify points that are at the intersection of the clusters and the FCR equals 3\%, which is below the targeted level.
+Figure \ref{FMR:fig:app} (panel (b)) displays the MAP clustering result for the t-mixture model without any selection.
+The FMR is computed with respect to the ground truth labels and amounts to 14 \%.
+Figure \ref{FMR:fig:app} (panel (c)) provides the result of our parametric bootstrap procedure with nominal level $\alpha = 5\%$.
+The procedure does not classify points that are at the intersection of the clusters, resulting in the classification of 70\% of the data, and the FMR equals 3\%, which is below the target level.

-Figure \ref{fig:appErrorPlot} (panel (a)) provides a comparison of all our procedures and the baseline for varying nominal level $\alpha$.
-The new procedures yield quite similar results.
-In particular, we see that the false clustering rate is always close to the nominal level, which illustrates once again the adaptive behavior of our procedures.
-By contrast, the false clustering rate of the baseline procedure is significantly below the nominal level and selects far less data points than our procedures, especially for large values of $\alpha$.
-In addition, Figure \ref{fig:appErrorPlot} (panel (b)) displays results for the dataset where seven variables ($d=7$) are analyzed and the conclusions are qualitatively the same.
+Finally, Figure \ref{FMR:fig:app10D} displays the results when restricting the analysis to the first ten variables of the dataset and applying PCA to reduce the dimension to $2$.
+In that case, the FMR computed with respect to the ground truth labels without selection is 14 \%, while using the bootstrap procedures, this reduces to 10 \%, with a selection frequency of 80\%.